-Rabin’s career as teacher and choreographer has been as varied as her preparation.
+Rabin’s career as a teacher and choreographer has been as varied as her preparation.
 From 1968 to 1973, she lived in Israel performing, teaching, and choreographing, mostly with the Lia Schubert Company in Haifa.
 In 1973–1974, she was a rehearsal director with the Ballet Rambert in London, England.
 Since 1974, she has been a free-lance teacher and choreographer based in Canada.
 In 2019, she was named to the Order of Canada as a Member.

 Most of Rabin’s teaching efforts, however, have been devoted to Linda Rabin Danse Moderne in Montréal, which evolved into les Ateliers de Danse Moderne de Ateliers de Danse Moderne de Montréal (LADMMI), of which she was the co-founder and long-time co-director.
 Since 1992, she has become interested in studying, researching, and training in the areas of the healing arts and somatic education.
 She has been a certified practitioner of Body-Mind Centering since 1998 and an authorized teacher of Continuum Movement and Jungle Gym Workout since 2001.